ml-explore/mlx-examples/llava/README.md

 ## Run

 You can use LlaVA model to ask questions about images.

-The python snippet below shows how to use the model to ask questions about an image.
+For example:

 ```python
 from llava import LlavaModel